timherzig/decomposition_learning/reports/2-Decomposition_Learning.md

 ## First attempts
 ### Loss function
-> TODO: Write about complete loss function (base_loss)
+> TODO: Write about complete loss function (base_loss) Our first loss function was built based on properties where a distorted image can be reconstructed as follows: distorted image = (original image * shadow + light) x occlusion.
+Thus, the model learns a mask for shadow, a mask for light, and two masks for occlusion.
+The first one is a binary mask that indicates where an occlusion occurs in an image, and the second mask learns the RGB values of the occlusion.
+To create the distorted image, we first multiply the ground truth reconstruction with the shadow mask and then add the light mask to it.
+In the areas where the occlusion binary mask predicts an occlusion, we copy the content of the occlusion RGB mask into that place.
+Finally, the loss is computed as MSE between our reconstructed distorted image and the input image.

 ### Results
 We trained our Decomposer model on our base (decomposition) loss for 30 epochs.